jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 configuration," which is used here prior to "safety" modification, is set with an "RL" output resistor of 360kΩ limiting the output current to a participant's body of ≤ 10 µA, provided the PCB voltage is 3.3V.
-In the worst case scenarion, even if the voltage were raised to 4.2V (i.e. directly powered by a fully charged 3.7V LiPo battery, which it is not) and the resistor had the lowest value within the ±10% tolerance range (that is 324 KΩ), the maximum current would be 13 µA.
+In the worst case scenario, even if the voltage were raised to 4.2V (i.e. directly powered by a fully charged 3.7V LiPo battery, which it is not) and the resistor had the lowest value within the ±10% tolerance range (that is 324 KΩ), the maximum current would be 13 µA.
 In comparison, tACS and tDCS devices supply current to a participants head of up to 2mA, or more than 150x the worst case scenario of the AD8232.
-However, given that there is still a "risk" using the RLD, this would needlessly complicate Health&Safety assesments and ethics approval.*
+However, given that there is still a "risk" using the RLD, this would needlessly complicate Health&Safety assessments and ethics approval.*